wdhdev/free-for-life/README.md

 ## Code Generation

   - [Codeium](https://www.codeium.com) — Codeium is a free AI-powered code completion tool.
 It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
+  - [Code Whisper](https://aws.amazon.com/codewhisperer/) - Code Whisper is code-suggestion tool built by Amazon.
+It is known as which comes equipped with a feature that enables it to conduct security scans on your code.
   - [Tabnine](https://www.tabnine.com) - Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.

 [⬆ Back to Top](#table-of-contents)